Stripe vs Shopify: Differences & Which to Choose in 2023

 *We looked to third-party user review sites like Capterra, taking into account only the scores in the ease of use category.

-Stripe earned a slightly higher ease-of-use score than Shopify; however, we still find Shopify the winner because its templates and interface make it easier to set up your store.
-Stripe may require programming.
+Stripe earned a slightly higher ease-of-use score than Shopify; however, we still find Shopify the winner for two reasons:

-Both offer guides and videos to help you through most of the tasks and recommend certified experts if you need someone to do the backend work of developing or creating a store for you.
-They also have premium support functions, but Shopify does one better with a Merchant Success Program for its Shopify Plus customers.
+Both Shopify and Stripe offer free merchant accounts, as well as guides and videos to help you through most of the onboarding and setup tasks.
+Both can also recommend certified experts if you need someone to do the backend work of developing or creating a store for you.
+Premium support functions are also available, but Shopify does one better with a Merchant Success Program for its Shopify Plus customers.

 Bottom Line